 Arini Byng is a Naarm (Melbourne)-based artist whose ‘body-based’ work is concerned largely with the affective qualities of materials, gestures, and settings to enter into socio-political conversations.
-Her 2018 work (indistinct chatter), a 12 minute and 58 second single-channel video, has previously been impressively exhibited in large-scale wooden scaffolding as part of group show A sinking feeling (the politics of risk) at Blak Dot Gallery in 2018.
+Her 2018 work (indistinct chatter), a 12 minute and 58 second single-channel video, was originally commissioned and exhibited in large-scale wooden scaffolding as part of group show A sinking feeling (the politics of risk) at Blak Dot Gallery in 2018.
 CCP is excited to show (indistinct chatter) online in full for the first time as a part of the web-exhibition series Moving Images.
 Below you can read dual responses to the work, switching between Arini Byng’s writing providing biography and context, and CCP’s image-reading perspective.

 (indistinct chatter), 2018, single-channel video 12mins, 58secs.
 Musical score by Luke Howard.

 Arini Byng: (indistinct chatter) is an intimate and personal work with only my father and myself on screen, in an improvised duet.
 We negotiate with each other's limbs, vulnerably and tenderly but also with the subtle tensions inherent in the discovery and exploration of cultural and familial themes.
 In the dance, that the piano periodically reminds us is taking place, the introduced objects serve as material juxtapositions to the soft limbs.
 Though more importantly, they serve as personal and historical markers for the dancers who must build their new forms around them.